JByrd-SNHU/JByrd-SNHU.github.io/README.md

 Link to [Initial Artifact - Description](#initial-artifact-description)

 #### Why I Chose This Artifact to Display My Skills with Databases

+#### The Modifications I Made to the RGB LED Cube Control Software in this Phase of Development

 ### Enhancement Three Video